ManticoreGamesInc/platform-documentation/src/tutorials/producers_tutorial.md

 ![!Incubating Egg Phases](../img/ProducersTutorial/Producer_IncubatingEggPhases.png){: .center loading="lazy" }

+!!! info "Producer Phases"
-!!! info "Producers can use more phases such as Rebuilding or custom phases, but they are not be used in this example."
+    Producers can use more phases such as Rebuilding or custom phases.
+Search for the `Producers & Buffs README` script in **Project Content** to learn more.

 #### Producer Properties